Fiscal Year 2021-2022 Budget Season

 The City began planning for the loss of sales tax revenue as a result of Rule 3.334, which has to do with the allocation of sales tax revenue in the State of Texas, when it was proposed by the Texas Comptroller of Public Accounts in December 2019.
 While planning for the impact of Rule 3.334 in late 2019, City departments analyzed their budgeted line by line to identify expenditure reductions.
 The City also immediately instituted a hiring freeze and capital reductions.
 In total, the City was able to identify approximately $5.6 million in expenditure reductions.
 Thus, the City had identified and implemented reductions to expenditures prior to the COVID-19 pandemic.

 Further, the City analyzed existing fund balances to determine the best strategy to mitigate the impact of the expected remaining revenue loss.
 The City identified two fund balances that will be used to cover the revenue reduction that cannot be accounted for through reduced expenditures: funds that City Council had previously set aside in the City's designated fund balance for use should an issue arise, and a designation that Council had previously set up to be used in case of revenue threats.
 Transfers from the Water/Sewer Fund and allocations from other fund balances are also being used to mitigate revenue reductions.

-As a result of early planning, the City of Coppell has been able to account for 99% of the expected $9.2 million revenue loss due to the pandemic through expenditure reductions and fund balance reallocations.
-The City has been able to maintain continuity of government without drastic changes to necessary staffing levels or further reductions to capital improvement projects.
+As a result of early planning, the City of Coppell was able to account for 99% of the expected $9.2 million revenue loss due to the pandemic through expenditure reductions and fund balance reallocations.
+The City was also able to maintain continuity of government without drastic changes to necessary staffing levels or further reductions to capital improvement projects.